Michael Bloomberg Says Donald Trump ‘Encourages’ Violence

 — CNN Politics (@CNNPolitics) August 8, 2019

-The former Mayor of New York City said that he would be able to beat Trump in the general election, but suggested that competing in the Democratic primary would be too challenging.
+The former mayor of New York City said that he would be able to beat Trump in the general election, but suggested that competing in the Democratic primary would be too challenging.

 Bloomberg will, however, play a role in the 2020 election, since he has reportedly vowed to donate at least $500 million to the Democratic nominee.